The National Trust was founded on 12 January 1895 by Octavia Hill, Sir Robert Hunter and Hardwicke Rawnsley.

 The idea of the National Trust was born when Octavia Hill was asked to help preserve Sayes Court garden in south east London.
 They now care for over 250,000 hectares of farmland, 780 miles of coastline and 500 historic properties, gardens and nature reserves, for everyone, for ever.

-To celebrate their momentous birthday, here are some of our favourite historic and beautiful places.
+Here are some of our favourite historic and beautiful places.